methylDragon/coding-notes/C++/03 C++ - Pointers.md

 > - but now you want to change that address.
 > - you could, by doing pointer1 = pointer2, and pointer1 would now have the address of pointer2.
 > - BUT! if you want a function to do that for you, and you want the result to persist after the function is done, you need do some extra work, you need a new pointer3 just to point to pointer1, and pass pointer3 to the function.
-> - here is a fun example (take a look at the output bellow first, to understand!):

 Another example of indirection being used, is with strings!